 Replication : ALEC will disseminate and help in the replication of similar projects

-Many local community organisations would like to reduce their environmental footprint and produce their own energy, for instance with PV panels.
-This would also create awareness in neighbourhoods and engage people in the transition towards clean energy.
+Many local community organizations would like to reduce their environmental footprint and produce their own energy, for instance with PV panels.
+This would also create awareness in neighborhoods and engage people in the transition towards clean energy.
 In France, the very low feed-in-tariff for tertiary buildings is holding back many of those projects and leaves a lot of roofs unused.

 ALEC has recently built a new highly energy efficient “Esp’ACE – Air, Climate, Energy – building” in Grenoble metropolitan area that hosts environmental oriented associations, implementing awareness actions towards professionals and citizens.
 Within City-zen it will demonstrate that there exists a specific business model for PV by combining low cost technologies for flat roof integration of PV panels, consumption of the electricity directly in the building (self-supply), smart management and storage features.
 It makes sense to set up this innovative plant on the building roof.
 This building is furthermore representative of many existing or new building that could reproduce this kind of project.

+The project was completed end of 2017.
 The project will not only allow the partners in Grenoble to benefit from their own renewable energy and reduce the electricity bill, but will also serve as an example to other community organizations elsewhere in France.
-ALEC will disseminate and help in the replication of similar projects.
-ALEC will expose the advantages/limits of different legal/financial possibilities and provide a model for contracting with building users to secure payback to the plant owner.
+ALEC disseminates and help in the replication of similar projects.
+ALEC expose the advantages/limits of different legal/financial possibilities and provide a model for contracting with building users to secure payback to the plant owner.